 I so clearly remember the day we knew we had to write music.
 We had been struggling to make a small business we had started work (Read: Failure to Success: Behind the Inspiration for BLOOM Album cover).
-So we decided to take a step back and spend a day praying and trying to hear what God wanted us to do.
+So we decided to take a step back and spend a day just praying and trying to hear what God wanted us to do.
 In a quiet moment, I closed my eyes and asked God to show me what he wanted me to do.
-An image of stepping onto a stage with a mic in my hand popped into me head.
-I opened my eyes, shook off some disbelief and said “okay God, for real, show me what you want me to do”.
+An image of stepping onto a stage with a mic in my hand popped into my head.
+I opened my eyes, shook off some disbelief, and said “okay God, for real, show me what you want me to do”.
 I closed my eyes and again, the same image popped into my mind.
 It was like a smack-in-the-face sign and I couldn’t deny it.

-Trevor had always had an unshakable feeling that he should be making music.
+Trevor had always had an unshakable feeling that he should be making music despite the aforementioned situation.
 He’d even had random strangers tell him that he will be playing music for thousands of people one day.
 When I told him “I really think we should be doing something with music” and explained what I saw, it was a turning point in our lives.

 We had talked about starting a band in the past.
 We had even brainstormed some silly names that we could use.
-But we never really took it seriously, or more accurately, we were afraid to take it seriously, because of what had happened in the past.
-You hear all the anti-success stories and of course when you tell people you want to be a musician they get that “oh, you want to do THAT” tone in their voice.
+But we never really took it seriously – or more accurately, we were afraid to take it seriously – because of what had happened in the past.
+You hear all the anti-success stories and of course, truth be told, it’s a hard business.
 But when we felt this overwhelming call to make music, we could no longer ignore it.

 In the End

-The road to music wasn’t all rainbows and sunshine for us.
-We went through a lot of setbacks but I can honestly say that I don’t think we would have been ready to write music and put our all into it if we hadn’t.
+We may have gone through some setbacks but I can honestly say that I don’t think we would have been ready to write music and put our all into it if we hadn’t.
 Had our first business not failed, had we not spent time doing other things before coming to music, I don’t think we would have the drive to do everything in our power to make music work.
 I truly believe that everything happens for a reason and our everything led us to make music.